-Over the past 6+ years running our agency, we’ve helped to create and implement SEO strategies for dozens of B2B SaaS businesses and acquired page one rankings for hundreds of valuable keywords for our clients (as we’ve demonstrated in case studies like this).
+Over the past 10+ years running our agency, we’ve helped to create and implement SEO strategies for dozens of B2B SaaS businesses and ranked for hundreds of valuable keywords on page one for our clients (as we’ve demonstrated in case studies like this).

 Specifically: